jcfn19/anonymous-feedback/README.md

 | primary key |             |             |             |             |
 | autoincrement |           |             |             |             |
 |             | not null    |             |             |             |

-the actual database waries from folder to folder this is just an example of the database structure.